Helpringham, St Andrew - Last updated 19th APRIL 2025

 SERVICES:

-Services are held on the 2nd & 4th Sunday's of the month at 9.30am.
-The second Sunday is usually Morning praise and the 4th Sunday is usually Holy Communion.
+Services have usually been held on the 2nd & 4th Sunday's of the month at 9.30am.
+The second Sunday is usually Holy Communion and the 4th Sunday is Morning Praise.
+When work is complete on the roof a BCP (Book of Common Prayer) service is planned for the 5th Sunday at 11am

 HELPRINGHAM CHURCH COMMUNITY CAFE